|

 "Statue" is not a synonym for "sculpture."
 Many other

+three-dimensional forms are considered sculptures than are considered statues.
+A "statuette" is a small statue.
 "Statuary" is a collective term for statues; a group of statues.

 It can refer to the art of making statues, and is also a rare term for a

+sculptor.
 "Statue" is related to such words as "statute," "stationery," "statistics," and

 even "destitute."
 The Latin word "status," meaning "position" or "state," is